whistlegraph/aesthetic-computer/README.txt

     - [] Create a "full playback" mode.
     - [] Add arrows to top right to move between slides?
   + Done
+    - [x] Add new Discord update script.
+    - [x] Don't advance a playing demo if tabbed out.
     - [x] Make "preview" mesh rotate correctly (90deg on one axis?)
       - [x] Use `ff 2 1` as a test case.
     - [x] Don't cull the preview wand.